priyanshum143/Priyanshum143/README.md

 ## Introduction

 Hey there!
-I'm Priyanshu, a 19-year-old pre-final year student pursuing BE in Computer Science and Engineering from Chitkara University, Punjab.
+I'm Priyanshu.
+Exploring complex systems and building diverse projects from the ground up, just a developer who enjoys turning logic into functional software and learning through creation.

 ## Hobbies